 GDP Annual Growth Rate in Croatia averaged 2.07 percent from 1996 until 2020, reaching an all time high of 7.50 percent in the second quarter of 1997 and a record low of -15.10 percent in the second quarter of 2020.
 This page provides - Croatia GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Croatia GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

-GDP Annual Growth Rate in Croatia is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Croatia to stand at 2.70 in 12 months time.
-In the long-term, the Croatia GDP Annual Growth Rate is projected to trend around 2.40 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Croatia is expected to be -13.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Croatia to stand at 19.00 in 12 months time.
+In the long-term, the Croatia GDP Annual Growth Rate is projected to trend around 9.80 percent in 2021 and 2.00 percent in 2022, according to our econometric models.